BendingSpoons/katana-swift/README.md

 $ carthage update
 ```

-Then drag the built `Katana.framework` into your XCode project
+Then drag the built `Katana.framework` into your XCode project.